 Examples of felony cases requiring a preliminary exam:

 - Assault with a Dangerous Weapon (Felonious Assault)

 - Major Drug Offenses

 - Carrying a Concealed Weapon

 Successfully Handling Cases is Judge Tocco’s Court

 Prosecutors may feel they have the edge in Judge Tocco’s courtroom; however, having a top, successful, and aggressive defense lawyer can level the playing field.
-The prosecutors in Roseville, both the local ones and the state prosecutors, know that when a member of the LEWIS & DICKSTEIN, P.L.L.C.
+The local and state prosecutors in Roseville know that when a member of the LEWIS & DICKSTEIN, P.L.L.C.
 Defense Team walks into the courtroom; we are there to fight like hell to protect and defend our clients.
-We will do whatever it takes to gain the client every possible advantage, help the client avoid jail, and we seek dismissal in all cases.
+We will do whatever it takes to gain every possible advantage, help the client avoid jail, and seek dismissal in all cases.

 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. regularly appear in the 39th District Court, and we have had great successes in the court.
-Judge Tocco appreciates the professionalism of the attorneys with LEWIS & DICKSTEIN, P.L.L.C. hare highly regarded for their expertise, preparedness, and their passion while fighting to protect their client’s rights.
-If you have a felony or misdemeanor case pending before Judge Tocco, call us and we will find a way to help you.
+Judge Tocco appreciates the professionalism of the attorneys with LEWIS & DICKSTEIN, P.L.L.C. are highly regarded for their expertise, preparedness, and passion while fighting to protect their client’s rights.
+If you have a felony or misdemeanor case pending before Judge Tocco, call us, and we will find a way to help you.